quarkslab/wirego/README.md

 Pre-built versions of the wirego plugin can be downloaded [here](https://github.com/quarkslab/wirego/releases/tag/v0.9).

 Refer to the [Wireshark documentation](https://www.wireshark.org/docs/wsug_html_chunked/ChPluginFolders.html), depending on your platform, to know where the plugin should be dropped.
+You may also want to take a look at [https://www.wireshark.org/docs/wsug_html_chunked/ChConfigurationPluginFolders.html](https://www.wireshark.org/docs/wsug_html_chunked/ChConfigurationPluginFolders.html) which may give different hints.

 __Note:__ Windows is not currently supported, this should arrive soon.